 What I Offer: For my one-on-one clients, my goal is to be a guide to anyone willing to embark on movement journey that will ultimately lead to a better way of life.
 You may be thinking, "I thought she's a yoga teacher."
 Well yes, yoga IS the journey.
 The poses are just specific shapes in which we've chosen to hold our bodies.
 They can offer a lot of information if we're willing to listen, but there are also limitless movement patterns and shapes to explore that can provide feedback from which to grow.
 All of this is yoga.
 Please visit my contact page and connect with me directly for more information.

 In the group class settings, I seek to encourage each student to explore his or her own body uniquely.
 Using the breath to ensure a grounded physical and meditative practice, I aim to provide students with the tools to discover the relationship between growth and surrender in their bodies and minds.
 Please refer to my current weekly public class schedule.

 In corporate settings, I aim to provide an hour's worth of mental relief from work stresses and physical relief from sitting at a desk for hours at a time.
 Please contact me through Speakizi if you're interested in having me hold a class at your office.

-I'm an RYT 200 Hour Yoga Alliance certified instructor through Jata Veda Yoga in Brooklyn, NY and have additionally trained with Leslie Kaminoff at The Breathing Project, Jules Mitchell of Yoga Biomechanics, Corina Benner of Wake Up Yoga, and Stephanie Creaturo and Angela Clark at Mala Yoga.
-I teach group classes in various Brooklyn studios, private sessions, and corporate yoga.
+Training: I'm an RYT 200 Hour Yoga Alliance certified instructor through Jata Veda Yoga in Brooklyn, NY and have additionally trained with Leslie Kaminoff at The Breathing Project.
+Just a few inspiring teachers from whom I learn on a regular basis are Jules Mitchell of Yoga Biomechanics, Stephanie Creaturo and Angela Clark from Mala Yoga, Jenn Pilotti of BeWellPersonalTraining, and Bobbie Marchand of Prema Yoga.